reason-healthcare/sql-on-fhir-research/use-cases/bodyweight.md

 ## This use case demonstrates unit normalization for body weight.

-These Definitons have been written to two standards : Nikolai's (http://142.132.196.32:7777) and Josh's (https://joshuamandel.com/fhir-view-to-array/)
+### These Definitons have been written to two standards : Nikolai's (http://142.132.196.32:7777) and Josh's (https://joshuamandel.com/fhir-view-to-array/)
+&nbsp;

+### The goal of this use case is to demonstrate the process of unit normalization for body weight measurements.
+The use case involves converting weight measurements between pounds (lbs) and kilograms (kg).
+&nbsp;

+This example view demonstrates a union operation for weight normalization as well as implementing arithmetic in the expression fields.

 ```json
 {